carpentries-incubator/gap-lesson/_episodes/02-some-objects.md

 ~~~
 {: .output}

-Be careful that some operations may create a new list, and some may be
+Be careful!
+Some operations may create a new list, while others are
-destructive, for example:
+destructive.
+For example:

 ~~~
 gap> SortedList(w); w;